perfsonar/psconfig-web/README.md

     ```bash
     docker run \
         --restart=always \
-        --net mca \
+        --net pwa \
-        --name mca-pub1 \
+        --name pwa-pub1 \
-        -v /etc/mca:/app/api/config:ro \
+        -v /etc/pwa:/app/api/config:ro \
-        -d perfsonar/mca-pub
+        -d perfsonar/pwa-pub
     ```

-You can create as many mca-pub containers as desired (make sure to use unique names `mca-pub1`, `mca-pub2`, etc..) based on available resource (mainly CPU) .
+You can create as many pwa-pub containers as desired (make sure to use unique names `pwa-pub1`, `pwa-pub2`, etc..) based on available resource (mainly CPU) .
 1 or 2 should be fine for most cases.

-If you use more than 1 instance, please edit `/etc/mca/nginx/conf.d/mca.conf` to include all instances, like..
+If you use more than 1 instance, please edit `/etc/pwa/nginx/conf.d/pwa.conf` to include all instances, like..

 ```
-upstream mcpub {
+upstream pwapub {
-    server mca-pub1:8080;
+    server pwa-pub1:8080;
-    server mca-pub2:8080;
+    server pwa-pub2:8080;
-    server mca-pub3:8080;
+    server pwa-pub3:8080;
 }
 ```